anisbet/pipe/Readme.md

                   during the comparison.
 With -C, non-numeric value tests always fail, that is '12345a' -C'c0:ge12345' => '12345a' but '12345a' -C'c0:ge12345' -U fails.
  -v[c0,c1,...cn]: Average over non-empty values in specified columns.
+ -V             : Validate that the output has the same number of columns as the input.
  -w[c0,c1,...cn]: Report min and max number of characters in specified columns, and reports
                   the minimum and maximum number of columns by line.
- -W[delimiter]  : Break on specified delimiter instead of '|' pipes, ie: "\^", and " ".
+ -W[delimiter]  : Break on specified delimiter instead of '|' pipes, ie: "^", and " ".
  -x             : This (help) message.
  -z[c0,c1,...cn]: Suppress line if the specified column(s) are empty, or don't exist.
  -Z[c0,c1,...cn]: Show line if the specified column(s) are empty, or don't exist.